AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Append upload.md

 # Append upload

-You can use AppendObject to append content to append objects that are uploaded.
+You can use AppendObject to append content to appendable objects that are uploaded.

 ## Usage notes

 When you call AppendObject to upload an object, take note of the following items:

--   If the object to append does not exist, an append object is created.``
+-   If the object to append does not exist, an append object is created.
+-   If the object to append is an existing append object and the specified position from which the append operation starts is not equal to the current object size, the PositionNotEqualToLength error is returned.
+If the object to append is a non-append object, the ObjectNotAppendable error is returned.
 -   The CopyObject operation cannot be performed on append objects.

+For more information about how to perform append upload, see [AppendObject](/intl.en-US/API Reference/Object operations/Basic operations/AppendObject.md).

 ## Sample codes